 The person completing the form will then be asked to confirm that they wish to randomise the patient and will then be required to enter their name and e-mail address.

-Baseline sample collection (UK only)
+Baseline sample collection

 Participants with COVID-19

-Participants with COVID-19 entering sotrovimab, molnupiravir or Paxlovid comparisons should have a serum sample collected after obtaining consent and prior to randomisation in which presence of SARS-CoV-2 antigen and antibodies against it may be tested.
+Participants in the UK with COVID-19 entering the sotrovimab comparison should have a serum sample collected after obtaining consent and prior to randomisation in which the presence of SARS-CoV-2 and immune responses against it may be tested (including anti-SARS-CoV-2 antibodies or cytokines).
 In addition, a nasal swab should be collected in which the level of SARS-CoV-2 viral RNA (and genotyping for resistance markers) will be measured.
+Participants outside the UK do not require any baseline sample collection.

 Participants with influenza pneumonia

-Participants with influenza pneumonia should have a nasal swab collected in which the presence of influenza virus will be measured.
+Participants in the UK with influenza pneumonia should have a nasal swab collected in which the presence of influenza virus will be measured.
+Participants outside the UK do not require baseline sample collection, although if the influenza diagnosis was based on a rapid antigen test alone then a nose or throat swab will be collected for influenza PCR at a clinical laboratory (if this testing is locally available).
+This swab will be collected after obtaining consent and prior to randomisation, and patients with a positive antigen test may proceed to randomisation before results of influenza PCR are available.

 Randomised allocation of treatment for COVID-19

 In addition to receiving usual care, eligible patients with confirmed SARS-CoV-2 infection will be allocated treatment(s) using a central web-based randomisation service (without stratification or minimisation).
 A factorial design is used such that eligible patients may be randomised simultaneously to one or more of the study treatment arms (depending on location and infection).
 The doses in this section are for adults (see Appendix 3 for paediatric dosing).
+Region-specific exclusions, including those related to age, pregnancy or breastfeeding, are given in Appendix 6.

 Randomisation part E

-Eligible patients (adult patients ≥18 years old without suspected or confirmed influenza co-infection) and requiring ventilatory support (i.e. non-invasive ventilation [high-flow nasal oxygen, continuous positive airways pressure, bilevel positive airways pressure], invasive mechanical ventilation, or ECMO) may be randomised in a ratio of 1:1 to one of the arms listed below.
+Eligible patients (≥18 years old without suspected or confirmed influenza co-infection) and requiring ventilatory support (i.e. non-invasive ventilation [high-flow nasal oxygen, continuous positive airways pressure, bilevel positive airways pressure], invasive mechanical ventilation, or ECMO) may be randomised in a ratio of 1:1 to one of the arms listed below.

 No additional treatment